 News Man killed in police-involved shooting in the Bronx, cops say A Hi-Point 9mm firearm was recovered at the scene of a police-involved shooting in the Bronx.
-Photo Credit: DCPI By Alison Fox and Georgia Kral Updated June 19, 2016 4:51 PM Print Share fbShare Tweet gShare Email A 25-year-old man was shot and killed by police in a Bronx housing project early Sunday after the man allegedly pointed a gun at cops.
+Photo Credit: DCPI By Alison Fox and Georgia Kral Updated June 19, 2016 4:51 PM Print Share fbShare Tweet Email A 25-year-old man was shot and killed by police in a Bronx housing project early Sunday after the man allegedly pointed a gun at cops.
 Police first found the man, Rashaun Lloyd, allegedly holding a gun when they responded to a report of shots fired in the Soundview Houses at about 1:50 a.m.
 They ordered him to drop it, police said, but instead he allegedly pointed it at them.
 Three officers then fired 31 shots at Lloyd, NYPD Bronx Borough Commander Larry Nikunen told reporters at the scene, striking him multiple times.
 It did not appear that Lloyd fired his gun at police, a source said.
 Lloyd was taken to Jacobi Medical Center where he was pronounced dead.
 A 9 mm firearm was apparently recovered at the scene.
 Four officers were taken to Montefiore Hospital for observation, police said.
 The shooting is being investigated by the department’s Force Investigation Division.
-By Alison Fox and Georgia Kral Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox and Georgia Kral Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.